DanielKorsah/MathVis/README.md

 Potential expansion to more generalised maths priciples.

-Yeahs I say maths.
+Yeah, I say maths.
 MathVis just rols off the tongue nicer and might be more discoverable internationally than the *correct* way of saying it.